sematext/docs/docs/synthetics/faq.md

   });
 ```
 To mask the passwords and other sensitive data you use for authentication please see [Storing User Journey script credentials securely](https://sematext.com/docs/synthetics/user-journey-scripts/#storing-your-user-journey-script-credentials-securely)

+### How do I do X in a User Journey script?
+Please see the section on [User Journey script examples](./user-journey-scripts/#user-journey-script-examples).

 ## Sharing